Tanguyvans/TonFusion/ESCROW_FLOW_EXPLANATION.md

 - **cancellation_deadline**: The last moment at which the original depositor can reclaim their funds if the counterparty does not fulfill the swap conditions.
 - **public_cancellation_deadline**: The last moment at which anyone can cancel the swap and reclaim the funds (final safety valve against abandoned escrows).

+> **Note:** Public withdrawal and public refund require the secret to be revealed (publicly known).
+Only after the secret is made public can anyone perform a withdrawal or refund during the public withdrawal or public cancellation phase.

 **Time Lock Variable Summary Table:**

 | Function                      | Recommended Variable Name        | Description                                                        |